A balanced vegetarian/vegan diet can supply all the nutrients needed for good health.

-The vegetarian diet is based on whole grains, vegetables and fruit, but you should choose a variety of foods.
+You should choose a variety of foods.
 Variety is the key to a well balanced vegetarian diet – supplying all the nutrients necessary for good health and quality living.

 Membership to the NZ Vegetarian Society entitles you to access to free comprehensive nutrition information, both in your introduction pack and for ongoing tips and advice.

 For healthy growth and activity the human body needs:

 Carbohydrates – Protein – Fats – Vitamins – Minerals – Fibre – Water

 The key to good nutrition is to have balance and variety in your diet.

 Don’t forget that everybody should drink 6-8 glasses of water per day and take regular exercise.

 Most vitamins and minerals are easily provided by a plant-based diet.
 You can increase the absorption by:

 - Iron absorbtion from plant sources is less readily absorbed than haem iron from animal sources.
 Iron absorption is enhanced by vitamin C, so include a source of vitamin C with meals.
 Caffeine inhibits iron absorbtion so avoid tea, coffee and cola at meal times.

 - Zinc absorbtion is improved by the fermentation used to make bread or tempeh, but variety also helps.